debragordon/css-pseudo/README.md

 # NSS Exercise | CSS Pseudoclass

 ## Description
 For this exercise we were unable to add any classes or ids to the html elements.
-We had to manipulate <li>, <span>, and <article> elements.
+We had to manipulate list, span, and article elements.

 ## How to Run
 1. Clone repo to your local computer